-The 36th Qualitative Analysis Conference will be hosted by the Department of Sociology, University of New Brunswick and take place at the Crowne Plaza Hotel Fredericton from May 9th to May 11th 2019.
+The 36th Qualitative Analysis Conference will be hosted by the Department of Sociology, University of New Brunswick and take place at the Crowne Plaza Hotel Fredericton from May 9th to May 11th 2019, with an opening reception on the evening of May 8th 2019.
 The theme of the conference, ‘The Transdisciplinary Efficacy of Qualitative Methods: Studying Everyday Life, the Empirical Tradition Continues’ celebrates the breadth and diversity of qualitative inquiry.

 We welcome papers from both novice and veteran qualitative researchers on:

 - any substantive topic based on research using qualitative methods

 - issues related to health, illness, and medical sociology

 - the history, impact, and/or epistemological insights of ethnographic field work

 We are very pleased to announce that our Key Note Speaker for Qualitatives 2019 is Dr Joanna Kempner of Rutgers University.
 She is author of the University of Chicago Press ethnography, Not Tonight: Migraine and the Politics of Gender and Health, for which she was awarded the 2016 Eliot Freidson Outstanding Publication Award from the American Sociological Association’s Medical Sociology Section.